London Underground: Services using former and current main lines

 South of Kensington (Olympia) short sections of the 1862 West London Railway (WLR) and its 1863 West London Extension Railway (WLER) were used when District extended from Earl's Court in 1872.
 The District had its own bay platform at Olympia built in 1958 along with track on the bed of the 1862–3 WLR/WLER northbound.
 The southbound WLR/WLER became the new northbound main line at that time, and a new southbound main-line track was built through the site of former goods yard.
 The 1872 junction closed in 1958, and a further connection to the WLR just south of Olympia closed in 1992.
 The branch is now segregated.

 The line between Campbell Road junction (now closed), near Bromley-by-Bow, and Barking was built by the London, Tilbury & Southend Railway (LTSR) in 1858.
 The slow tracks were built 1903–05, when District services were extended from Bow Road (though there were no District services east of East Ham from 1905 to 1932).
 The slow tracks were shared with LTSR stopping and goods trains until segregated by 1962, when main-line trains stopped serving intermediate stations.

 The railway from Barking to Upminster was built by LTSR in 1885 and the District extended over the route in 1902.
 District withdrew between 1905 and 1932, when the route was quadrupled.
-Main-line trains ceased serving intermediate stations in 1962, and the District line today only uses the 1932 slow tracks.
+Main-line trains ceased serving intermediate stations in 1962, and the District line today uses only the 1932 slow tracks.

 The westbound track between east of Ravenscourt Park and Turnham Green and Turnham Green to Richmond (also used by London Overground) follows the alignment of a railway built by the London & South Western Railway (LSWR) in 1869.
 The eastbound track between Turnham Green and east of Ravenscourt Park follows the alignment built in 1911; this was closed 1916 but was re-used when the Piccadilly line was extended in 1932.
 The section between Turnham Green and Richmond still belongs to Network Rail now.

 The line between East Putney and Wimbledon was built by the LSWR in 1889.
 The last scheduled main-line service ran in 1941 but it still sees a few through Waterloo passenger services at the start and end of the daily timetable.
 The route is also used for scheduled ECS movements to/from Wimbledon Park depot and for Waterloo services diverted during disruptions and track closures elsewhere.
 This section is now owned by London Underground but the signalling is still operated by Network Rail.